franciskun13/alpha_blog/README.md

 # README

-My first Ruby app as I am learning through it as a beginner
+My first Ruby on Rails app as I am learning through it as a beginner

 Link: https://alphablog24.herokuapp.com/